We’re having Friendsgiving!

 Let me paint you a picture of what’s currently going on as I write this:

-Our living room is quite the motley arrangement of chairs and sofas, ranging from kitchen table wooden chairs to a sofa that looks straight outta the 1800s.
+Our living room is quite the motley arrangement of chairs and sofas, ranging from kitchen table wooden chairs to a sofa that looks straight out of the 1800s.
 There are four people each desperately attacking their own giant bowl of potatoes with a fork in an attempt to make mashed potatoes because we have no masher and 20 pounds of potatoes.
-And the only decoration we could find is a roll of toilet paper and some coloured straws because we essentially live in a frat house.
+This is not an overstatement: One of my roommates is not to be trusted with a Kroger card.
+The only decoration we could find is a roll of toilet paper and some coloured straws because we live in a frat house.
 Welcome to adulthood.

 SALTED CARAMEL APPLE CRISP